cchudzicki-ocw-testing/21w.036-spring-2022/content/pages/calendar.md

 **Reading:**

-- Go back to the article that will provide a starting point for your *Scientific American.* **Read it carefully**.
+- Go back to the article that will provide a starting point for your *Scientific American* update*.* **Read it carefully**.
 - Read “Finding Stories” from *Ideas into Words* by Elise Hancock & “Science and Technology” from *On Writing Well* by William Zinsser.
-Think about narrative strategies that you might use for your Update.
+Think about narrative strategies that you might use for your update.
-- Read two student *Scientific American* Updates.
+- Read two student *Scientific American* updates.

 **Writing:** Write a two-paragraph summary (c.
 200 words) of the article you have chosen.